Snowflake-Labs/sfquickstarts/site/sfguides/src/dcdf_incremental_processing/dcdf_incremental_processing.md

 ```
 ![img](assets/Statement_executed_successfully.png)

-3. Highlight the truncate command in the script and run it.
+4. Highlight the truncate command in the script and run it.
 ``` sql
 truncate table part_stg;
 ```
 ![img](assets/Statement_executed_successfully.png)

-4. Set your cursor on the *"copy into"* command and run it.
+5. Set your cursor on the *"copy into"* command and run it.
 On a small warehouse this will take approximately 2 minutes to load the files.
 The results should look like this.
 ![img](assets/raw_layer_part_stg_results.png)

 #### ORDERS_STG_LD.SQL

-1. Now, we will load the part data into the staging table so we can utilize this later.
-Select to *"create worksheet from SQL file"* and load the 200_raw/orders_stg_ld.sql.
+1. Finally, we will load the Orders data into the ORDERS_STG table.
+2. Select to *"create worksheet from SQL file"* and load the 200_raw/orders_stg_ld.sql.
-2. Setting the context of our script.
+3. Setting the context of our script.
 Highlight these in your worksheet, and run them to set the context.
 ``` sql
 use role     sysadmin;
 use database dev_webinar_orders_rl_db;